Misfits-Rebels-Outcasts/Nodef/README.md

 * Swift

-### Nodef for Motion Graphics & Animation - Particle Effects Project
+### Nodef for Motion Graphics & Animation

+This is a Nodef project exploring the use of Apple Metal on Particle Effects.

 <span>
 <img src="https://user-images.githubusercontent.com/47021297/188427475-fc604438-7642-4774-a9ba-eed4bb033717.JPG" width="150" >
 &nbsp;